-Dialectical Behavior Therapy (DBT) is a cognitive behavioral treatment developed by Marsha Linehan, PhD, ABPP.
-The two components of DBT, individual psychotherapy and group skills training, help people learn and use new skills and strategies to develop a life that they experience as worth living.
-DBT skills are for mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.
+Dialectical Behavior Therapy (DBT) is a therapy developed by Marsha Linehan, PhD, ABPP.
+The three components of DBT, individual psychotherapy, group skills training, and between session coaching, help people learn and use new skills to manage strong feelings and to find their way into a life worth living.
+The DBT skills are taught in eight week group classes that cover mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.

-DBT was originally developed to treat chronically suicidal individuals diagnosed with borderline personality disorder (BPD).
-It is now recognized as an effective evidence-based psychological treatment for this population.
-In addition, research has demonstrated that DBT is effective in treating a wide range of other disorders such as substance dependence, depression, post-traumatic stress disorder (PTSD), and eating disorders.
+DBT is now recognized as an effective evidence-based psychological treatment for this people who struggle with Borderline Personality Disorder and suicidality.
+DBT is also helpful in treating a wide range of other disorders such as substance dependence, depression, post-traumatic stress disorder (PTSD), and eating disorders.

 The term “dialectical” means a synthesis, or integration, of opposites.
-The primary dialectic within DBT is between the strategies of acceptance and change.
-For example, DBT therapists accept clients as they are while also acknowledging that they need to change in order to reach their goals.
-In addition, all of the skills and strategies taught in DBT are balanced in terms of acceptance and change.
-For example, the four skills modules include two sets of acceptance-oriented skills (mindfulness and distress tolerance) and two sets of change-oriented skills (emotion regulation and interpersonal effectiveness).
+The primary dialectic within DBT is between the goals acceptance and change.
+DBT therapists accept clients as they are while also recognizing they need to change in order to reach their goals.
+The skills taught in DBT are balanced between acceptance and change.
+There are two sets of acceptance-oriented skills (mindfulness and distress tolerance) and two sets of change-oriented skills (emotion regulation and interpersonal effectiveness).

-At Lakeview Center for Psychotherapy we offer DBT skills training groups and individual DBT sessions.
-In skills training groups lectures and discussions focus on helping clients to manage emotions, learn to be more effective in relationships, and identify techniques for tolerating distress.
-Individual DBT therapy focuses on helping clients to stay motivated, understand how and why problem behaviors occur and identify alternative, more skillful ways of coping.
+At Lakeview Center for Psychotherapy we offer DBT skills training groups and individual DBT sessions including between session coaching.
+In skills training groups lectures and discussions will teach you to manage emotions, have better relationships, and get through periods of distress.
+Individual DBT therapy helps you stay motivated, understand what triggers difficult impulses, and use skills to improve your life.